CMSgov/design-system/README.md

 You're currently at the root of a monorepo which contains multiple projects in the `packages` directory.
 The root of this project has code related to the development and build process, so it's probably not that useful to you unless you're a contributor.

-**This repo includes the following projects.
+**This repo includes the following.
 View the README in each of these for more details.**

 ### [Core NPM package](packages/core/)